Span Tables

 Floor Joist Span Tables - Use these tables to determine the maximum span of a floor joist, given the size, spacing, species, and grade of lumber.

-Rafter Span Tables - Use these tables to determine the maximum span of a rafter, given the size, spacing, species and grade of lumber.
+Rafter Span Tables - Use these tables to determine the maximum span of a rafter, given the size, spacing, species, and grade of lumber.

-To calculate maximum spans additional species of lumber, use the Span Calculator or the Span Tables for Joists and Rafters on the American Wood Council website.
+To calculate maximum spans of additional species of lumber, use the Span Calculator or the Span Tables for Joists and Rafters on the American Wood Council website.

 Considerations when using the Rafter and Joist Span Tables